GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 From National Life, a single-premium term plan with very small caps:

-The Rs 5,00,000 cap makes this a niche product — useful for short-term loan-cover or specific obligations, not for protecting a salaried family.
+The Rs 5,00,000 cap makes this a niche product, suited to short-term loan-cover or specific obligations, not to protecting a salaried family.
 Don't mistake it for primary life cover.

 Himalayan Life — Naari Jeewan Beema and similar